State Department Departures Pave Way for Trump’s Immigration Limits

 “Characterizing these as protest resignations is totally inaccurate,” said a State Department official.

-The departures include Patrick Kennedy, the under secretary for management; Michele Bond and Joyce Anne Barr, assistant secretaries for consular affairs and administration; and Gentry Smith, director of the Office for Foreign Missions.
+The departures include Patrick Kennedy, the under secretary for management; Tom Countryman, the acting under secretary for arms control; Michele Bond and Joyce Anne Barr, assistant secretaries for consular affairs and administration; and Gentry Smith, director of the Office for Foreign Missions.
 Other assistant secretaries and senior diplomats were also asked to leave.

 Kennedy’s departure was widely expected, given his role in overseeing diplomatic security during the 2012 attacks in Benghazi and the IT department during former Secretary of State Hillary Clinton’s “emailgate” — two key controversies that Trump hit on repeatedly during the 2016 presidential campaign.